 - Internal microphone: Detects the movement of air, in the form of sound waves.

-- Contact: Detects changes in pressure brought about by resonance e.g. the vibration of the soundboard
+- Contact: Detects changes in pressure brought about by the vibration of the soundboard

 Within these three pickup categories, there are a variety of options.
 It’s also common to see combinations of the three used for amplifying acoustic guitars.
-In the following section we’ll look at all three and explain why two of these utilise a power source and one, at least in most cases does not.
+In the following section, we’ll look at all three and explain why two of these utilize a power source and one, at least in most cases does not.

 Magnetic pickups are a series of magnets (pole pieces) that are contained within a wire coil.
 This combination produces a magnetic field.

 Magnetic pickups can be passive or active.
-If a power source is used to increase the signal, the pickup is said to be active.
-If there isn’t a power source used, the pickup is known as a passive pickup, which is more common.
+If a power source is used to boost the signal, the pickup is active.
+If there isn’t a power source, the pickup is a passive pickup, which is more common.

-The different between passive and active is the reason some electric guitars use batteries and also the reason why some acoustic guitars do not use batteries.
+The difference between passive and active is the reason some electric guitars use batteries and also the reason why some acoustic guitars don’t use batteries.

-Most of the time if an acoustic guitar is utilising a magnetic pickup it will be in the form of a sound hole pickup, as seen above.
+Most of the time if an acoustic guitar is utilizing a magnetic pickup it will be in the form of a soundhole pickup.

-Generally these won’t require a battery.
-However, Fishman (arguably the best known acoustic guitar pickup manufacturer) along with others do produce an active sound hole pickup in some of their models, which includes a small preamplifier, and requires a battery.
+Generally, these won’t require a battery.
+However, Fishman (guitar pickup manufacturer) along with others does produce an active soundhole pickup which includes a small preamplifier and requires a battery.

 The reason for this is pretty simple.

-As explained above, magnetic pickups work by detecting the vibration of the guitar strings on the magnetic field created.
+Magnetic pickups work by detecting the vibration of the guitar strings.
 This works well on electric guitars, as they rely almost completely on the electronics of the guitar and amp for tone.

-An acoustic guitar’s tone on the other hand is influenced heavily by the resonant nature of the tonewoods the soundboard is made from, along with the construction of the guitar in general e.g. things like body shape and bracing.
+An acoustic guitar’s tone, on the other hand, is influenced heavily by the resonant nature of the soundboard, along with the construction of the guitar in general e.g. things like body shape and bracing.

-Magnetic pickups only detect the vibration of the strings, so therefore it is not an authentic reproduction of the guitar’s tone taking into account the characteristics of the guitar itself.
+Magnetic pickups only detect the vibration of the strings, so, some argue they’re not an authentic reproduction of the guitar’s tone.

 Internal microphone pickups are small diaphragm microphones.
 They are also transducers and detect sound waves e.g. the movement of air, to produce a signal.

-As a result mic placement is extremely important, with most placed in close proximity to the sound hole.
+As a result mic placement is extremely important.

 Microphones can be used on the surface of the guitar body or internally.
-The trade off is the external variety (which are less used), do not detect as much air movement (acoustical energy) and are prone to interference, but are easier to add to a guitar.
+The trade-off is the external variety (less common), does not detect as much air movement (acoustical energy), and are prone to interference, but the trade-off is they are simpler to install on a guitar.

-Many people including guitarists such as Tommy Emmanuel who I’ve been lucky enough to see play live and definitely has a wonderful tone prefer this type of setup, and consider it more authentic sounding.
+Many people including guitarists such as Tommy Emmanuel prefer this type of setup.

-Contact pickups (also referred to as under saddle or more commonly as piezos – (pee-ay-zo) are the most common type of pickups seen on acoustic guitars and work equally well with steel and nylon strings.
+Piezo (pee-ay-zo) under-saddle pickups are the most common type of pickups seen on acoustic guitars and work equally well with steel and nylon strings.
 While also transducers, they operate by detecting changes in pressure, rather than air movement or disturbance.

-Crystals such as quartz are used to detect these changes in pressure and are called ‘piezoelectric’.
+Crystals are used to detect these changes in pressure and are called ‘piezoelectric‘.
 This means that when change is detected e.g. in the form of a change in pressure e.g. compression caused by vibration, they can generate an electrical signal.

-A good example of this is quartz, commonly used in clocks for time keeping.
-A circuit is used to vibrate the quarts with the rate of vibration determined by its size.
+A good example of this is quartz, commonly used in clocks for timekeeping.
+A circuit is used to vibrate the quarts with the rate of vibration determined by their size.
 In the case of the typical clock, the quartz is cut to a very specific size that determines the rate of vibration.
-The clock then uses the number of vibrations to accurately count minutes, hours and days.
+The clock then uses the number of vibrations to accurately count minutes, hours, and days.

-In the case of acoustic guitars, piezos utilise a strip of piezoelectric crystals located beneath the guitar’s saddle.
-When you play the guitar, the vibration from the strings and sound board is detected by the change in pressure e.g. compression and an electrical current is generated which can be converted to sound.
+In the case of acoustic guitars, piezo pickups utilize a strip of piezoelectric crystals located beneath the guitar’s saddle.
+When you play the guitar, the vibration from the strings and soundboard is detected by the change in pressure e.g. compression, and an electrical current is generated which can be converted to sound.

 So, why does my acoustic guitar require a battery?

 We’ve already covered why active pickups use a battery.
-In the case of internal microphone and contact pickups batteries are used to power the preamp that accompanies these types of pickup.
+In the case of internal microphones and contact pickups, batteries are used to power the preamp that accompanies this type of pickup system.

-Preamps are circuits that takes a weak electrical signal and increases it.
-They have three main properties, input resistance, (R in), output resistance (R out) and gain (A).
+Preamps are circuits that take a weak electrical signal and increase it.
+They have three main properties, input resistance, (R in), output resistance (R out), and gain (A).

-A weak signal needs to be increased to a normal operating level to work with amps, mixing consoles or audio interfaces.
+A weak signal needs to be increased to a normal operating level to work with amps, mixing consoles, and audio interfaces.

 Preamps are everywhere

-While you might not realise it, if you play and record music you are very likely to be surrounded by preamps.
-They are used extensively in devices such as audio interfaces (the equipment you plug your guitar cable into for recording), mixing consoles, amps, mics and guitar pickup systems to increase their electrical output.
+While you might not realize it…if you play and record music you are likely to be surrounded by preamps.
+They are used extensively in devices such as audio interfaces (the equipment you plug your guitar cable into for recording), mixing consoles, amps, mics, and guitar pickup systems to increase their electrical output.

 Preamps can be both external or attached to the guitar.
-In the case of many electric acoustic guitars, they are located on the upper bout of the guitar and will often include an equalizer to help control the tone.
+In the case of many electric acoustic guitars, they are located on the upper bout of the guitar and will often include an equalizer to influence the tone.